-- 2.1 Within the Cwm Taf region there are areas of deprivation particularly in the post industrial Rhondda, Cynon and Merthyr Valleys.
-73 (39%) out of the 188 lower super output areas in the Cwm Taf region are among the most deprived in Wales - 2.2 There is a history of effective collaboration between partners in the region and there is a strong commitment to work together to prepare for the Social Services and Wellbeing Act (Wales) 2014.
+- 2.1 The population of the Cwm Taf region was estimated to have been 289,200 in 2007; with 81% residing in RCT. - 2.2 Within the Cwm Taf region there are areas of deprivation particularly in the post industrial Rhondda, Cynon and Merthyr Valleys.
+73 (39%) out of the 188 lower super output areas in the Cwm Taf region are among the most deprived in Wales - 2.3 There is a history of effective collaboration between partners in the region and there is a strong commitment to work together to prepare for the Social Services and Wellbeing Act (Wales) 2014.
 However the pace and nature of the transformation required is vast and we are mindful that for Cwm Taf this agenda is set within the context of - A population that is adversely affected by wider welfare reforms which has a significant impact on the capacity and resilience of our communities - Challenging financial pressures for the Local Authorities and the University Health Board - Increasing demands on services both in terms of numbers and complexity - Uncertainty with regards to Local Government reorganisation